Advising and Student Support

 Meet with one of our faculty advisors who hold advising sessions throughout the week.
 They can answer most questions and can sign declaration of major and minor forms.

 Step 4: Consult with the Director of Undergraduate Studies

 For questions that can't be answered by one of the advisors or the assistant director, contact Director of Undergraduate Studies, Professor Mark Witte.

-The department maintains a list of graduate and undergraduate students willing to tutor students in various economics subjects.
-See the student tutors.
+- The department maintains a list of graduate and undergraduate students willing to tutor students in various economics subjects.

 - WiE Coffee Chats